There are so many days out in Wales to enjoy on a family holiday that it can be difficult to choose the best things to do to suit the whole family.

 - The Mawddach Trail

 - The Celtic Trail

-Nurture your little ones’ inquisitive side with an educational and fun day out at this real coal mine in South Wales.
+Nurture your little ones’ inquisitive side with an educational and fun family day out at this real coal mine in South Wales.
 Youngsters will love the thrill as you descend 300 feet down the mineshaft for an interactive and exciting tour of its original workings.
 Enjoy a range of imaginative displays, galleries, discovery trails and activity packs to keep kids entertained and engaged.
 Like many of the best days out in Wales, the Big Pit National Coal Museum offers extra events during school holidays.
 As well as all of this, the museum is completely free!

 - Rhondda Heritage Park